-This afternoon, I would like us to discuss the conflict of cultures and the place of religion in conflict, especially looking at the link between Christianity and nationalisms.
+This morning, I would like us to discuss the conflict of cultures and the place of religion in conflict, especially looking at the link between Christianity and nationalisms.

 This is not only a concern for the Church of Ireland, or for Christianity, or for Ireland, but this is a global concern.
 We live in a world of conflict in which religion plays a key role.

 Have our perceptions of Islam changed after 9/11?

 ● The way Serbs and Croats were defined as the former Yugoslavia broke up – Serbs were Orthodox and used Cyrillic letters for their shared language, and were dismissed as “Chetniks,” while Croats were Catholics who used Roman letters and were dismissed as “Ustasas.”

 ● The role of religion in conflict in Iraq;

 ● The perceptions of Islam following the 9/11 attacks or due to the activities of the self-styled “Islamic State”;